littlejade1214/HackerRank-coding-challenge/README.md

 spreadsheet calculator

-* modify SpreadSheet.java to implement the description given in that class.
+* modify SpreadSheet.java to implement the description given in the class.